Applies to: System Center Configuration Manager (Current Branch)

 The following prerequisites apply to all scenarios.
 If additional prerequisites apply to a specific scenario, those will be detailed with that scenario.

 The computer account of the site server must be a member of the Local Administrators group on each computer that is a member of the availability group.

 Each replica in the availability group must run a version of SQL Server that is supported by your version of Configuration Manager.
 When supported by SQL Server, different nodes of an availability group can run different versions of SQL Server.

 You must use an Enterprise edition of SQL Server.

-Each instance of SQL Server can run under a domain user account (service account) or Local System.
+Each instance of SQL Server can run under a domain user account (service account) or a non-domain account.
 Each replica in a group can have a different configuration.
 Per SQL Server best practices, use an account with the lowest possible permissions.

 For more information see Create a Database Mirroring Endpoint for Always On Availability Groups.